 3. Research.
 We may use and disclose your PHI for research purposes, provided that certain procedures set by state and federal law are followed.

 5. Appointment reminders, treatment alternatives, and health-related benefits or services.
-We may use PHJ to give you appointment reminders; or give you information about treatment choices or other health care services or benefits we offer.
+We may use PHI to give you appointment reminders; or give you information about treatment choices or other health care services or benefits we offer.

 6. Death Certificates.
-We may release a copy of the death certificate of a deceased patient to funeral directors or medical examiners.
+We may release a copy of the death certificate of a deceased patient to funeral directors or medical examiners

 7. Work Related Injuries & Illnesses.
-If we provide health care to you for a work-related injury, we may release PHI about you to workers compensation or similar programs that provide benefits for purposes of work related injuries or illness, as permitted by state law.
+If we provide health care to you for a work-related injury, we may release PHI about you to worker’s compensation or similar programs that provide benefits for purposes of work-related injuries or illness, as permitted by state law.

 8. Legal Proceedings.
-We may disc lose PHI pursuant to a valid court order, search warrant, and, under certain circumstances, in response to a subpoena or other discovery request.
+We may disclose PHI pursuant to a valid court order, search warrant, and, under certain circumstances, in response to a subpoena or other discovery request.

 9. As required by law.
-We will disclose PHI
+We will disclose PHI when we are required to do so by federal or state law.

 The following three areas REQUIRE authorization: